-During this year's UN General Assembly, world leaders adopted a UN Political Declaration on Universal Health Coverage (UHC).
+During this year's UN General Assembly, leaders world adopted UN Political а Declaration on Universal Health Coverage (UHC).
 The declaration provides a high-level framework for the implementation of UHC by 2030 and calls on member states as well as other stakeholders to scale up the global effort to build a healthier world for all.
 The WHO described the declaration as the most